Animals on Campus

 With the exception of service animals, police K9s, and fish; pets and animals shall

-According to the Americans with Disabilities Act, a “service animal” refers to any
+According to the Americans with Disabilities Act (ADA), a “service animal” refers

-dog that is individually trained to do work or perform tasks for the benefit of an
+to any dog that is individually trained to do work or perform tasks for the benefit

 or other mental disability.
 Only a dog or a miniature horse can qualify as a service